Biosolids are the organic wastewater solids treated to a standard suitable for reuse in the environment.

 The fully dried product has no smell and is produced as a small granule, with the resulting product looking like loose, dried soil.

-Christchurch City Council has entered into a relationship with Solid Energy NZ, in which the biosolids produced at the Christchurch plant are beneficially reused to rehabilitate mined areas at the Stockton mine site.
+Christchurch City Council has a relationship with Solid Energy NZ, in which the biosolids produced at the Christchurch plant are beneficially reused to rehabilitate mined areas at the Stockton mine site.

 Trials have been conducted with the dried material since late 2010 and the Stockton mine site has been receiving regular deliveries of the material since 2012, with all of biosolids produced at the Christchurch plant now being taken to the Stockton site.